You are cordially invited to join us at Hong Kong In Asia World Expo Fair 2024:

 A variety of black diamonds is Carbonado, which is an impure form of porous polycrystalline diamond, which actually is a blend of diamond, graphite, and amorphous carbon.
 It is found primarily in alluvial deposits in the Central African Republic and in Brazil.
 The exact source of origin is unknown, but Stephen Haggerty, a geoscientist, has suggested that they were formed as the result of a supernova explosion, which occurred in outer space at least 3.8 billion years ago.
 According to this theory, after drifting through the galaxy for about one and a half billion years, a large mass fell to earth as a meteorite approximately 2.3 billion years ago, impacting in a region would later split through tectonic movement into what is today Brazil and the Central African Republic.

 Care must be taken to ensure that a black diamond is natural, because a great many of the goods on the market begin life as gray, heavily included and fractured diamonds, which were subject to high-temperature low-pressure treatment to graphitizes the cracks, turning them black.
-Some black diamonds ate in dark green, that got their color artificially through irradiation.
+Some diamonds ate in dark green, that got their color artificially through irradiation.
 There have even been reports on artificially created black stones that still exhibited residual radioactivity.

 Because they are opaque, black diamonds cannot be graded on the standard clarity scale.
 The Gemological Institute of America, for example, issues them with a Colored Diamond Identification and Origin Report, in which they are described as fancy black.
 The report will also indicate whether they are natural or treated.